 C.A.R.E. is comprised of faculty from each of the colleges and a representative from Student Affairs.
 The team chairperson is appointed by the Dean of Student Affairs.
 Representatives from Student Counseling and University Police serve as consultants to the team.

 C.A.R.E. case involvement:

-- Inappropriate: Dangerous behaviors that violate the Student Code of Conduct or are of imminent threat to the student or the campus community are beyond the scope of the committee.
+- Inappropriate: Dangerous behaviors that violate the Student Code of Conduct or are of imminent threat to the student or the campus community are beyond the scope of the team.
 Disciplinary matters must be addressed through proper administrative channels.